Use AWS PrivateLink with Confluent Cloud¶

 - Add three inbound rules for each of ports

-Set up DNS records to use AWS VPC endpoints¶
+Set up DNS records in AWS¶

 DNS resolution options¶

-Default DNS resolution¶
+Public DNS resolution¶

 The Confluent Cloud Global DNS Resolver removes the